 Scalloped Oysters were an icon at my childhood Thanksgivings.
 I did not have an appreciation for them as a child but would always ‘be helped’ with a small portion of the crackers that surrounded the oysters.
 It must have been a great way to learn to like the complete dish because it is not Thanksgiving without these on the table.
 Growing up, they were only served at Thanksgiving and Christmas.
 I now love to make them in individual ramekins and serve with a salad for a Sunday night supper in the winter time.

-I think they were my father’s favorite dish of the day.
+I think these Scalloped Oysters were my father’s favorite Thanksgiving dish.
 He was always in the kitchen supervising this one dish…mainly the addition of the freshly ground black pepper.
-At the end of his life when he wasn’t wanting to eat, I asked him what I could make for him that he might like.
+At the end of his life when he wasn’t wanting to eat, I asked him what I could make for him.
 His immediate answer was ‘Scalloped Oysters’.
 Memories……..